 Relieves cats of the constant stresses of mating and pregnancy;

 Mating behaviors cease, such as roaming, yowling, spraying and fighting;

 Physical health of the cats improves, due to spaying and neutering; and

 Cats are vaccinated against rabies.

-Due to the limited space at the Stockton Animal Shelter for community cats, the shelter will only intake as many cats as we have room for.
-The shelter will take community cats Tuesday through Sunday, based upon the number of cages available.
-Please call ahead to make sure there is room, before bringing cats to the Shelter.
+Due to the limited space at the Stockton Animal Shelter for community cats, the shelter will only intake as many cats as we can provide humane care to.
+The shelter will take community cats Tuesday through Friday, based upon our capacity to care.
+Please call ahead to verify that we are accepting community cats before bringing them to the Shelter.

 If the shelter determines that a community cat is adoptable, the cat may be adopted or transferred to another shelter or rescue organization.
 If you want to be guaranteed that the cat is returned to your neighborhood, we ask that you use other resources available to you, such as many of the low-cost spay/neuter programs offered for community cats.